-Pinus contorta, described in 1838 by David Douglas (1798–1834) ex John Claudius Loudon (1783–1843), in Arboretum et Fruticetum Britannicum, vol. 4:2292, is commonly known as lodgepole pine; beach, western scrub, north coast scrub, sand, shore or knotty pine.
+Pinus contorta, as described in 1838 by David Douglas (1798–1834) ex John Claudius Loudon (1783–1843), in Arboretum et Fruticetum Britannicum, vol. 4:2292, is commonly known as lodgepole pine; beach, western scrub, north coast scrub, sand, shore or knotty pine.
 The scientific name refers to the scrubby, twisted trees commonly seen along the U.S. Pacific coast.

 There are three commonly accepted subspecies:

 - Pinus contorta subsp. contorta, the type which is described on this page